zenmonkeykstop/qubes-doc.rtd/developer/general/documentation-style-guide.rst

 for documenting all of the software we put out into the world, but it doesn’t make sense for us to take on the responsibility of documenting or maintaining documentation for anything else.
-For example, Qubes OS may use a popular Linux distribution for an official `TemplateVM </doc/templates/>`__.
+For example, Qubes OS may use a popular Linux distribution for an official :doc:`TemplateVM </user/templates/templates>`.
 However, it would not make sense for a comparatively small project like ours, with modest funding and a lean workforce, to attempt to document software belonging to a large, richly-funded project with an army of paid and volunteer contributors,